Dropped Objects: Risk Awareness and Prevention – Toolbox Talks

 Just as fall protection has the ABCs (Anchorage, Body Support, Connectors), the category of Objects at Heights has the 3T’s: Trapped, Tethered, Topped.

-The biggest issue with tools at height is that the vast majority of them do not have connection points built into them.
-Until they do, retrofit solutions are needed.
+The biggest issue with tools at height is that the vast majority of them do not have connection points built into them (be cautious—just because something looks like it has a connection point, it doesn’t mean it’s engineered to be one.)
+This where trapping comes in.

-Trapping is a term used to describe the installation of retrofit attachment points on tools and primary anchoring locations.
+Trapping is a term used to describe the installation, or "trapping", of retrofit attachment points onto tools and anchoring locations.
+Note that anchor attachments built for heaver tools should only be installed onto locations that are secure—never affixed to an individual.

 They are available in one or two step applications (see video above).